ComDMFT v.2.0: Fully Self-Consistent ab initio GW+EDMFT for the Electronic Structure of Correlated Quantum Materials: Introduction

 For the correlated quantum materials, a combination of many-body perturbation theory (MBPT) and DMFT can be used through this functional approach.
 The simplest example of this functional approach is the GW+EDMFT approach \cite{Sun_Kotliar-ExtendedDynamical-Phys.Rev.B-2002,Biermann_Georges-FirstPrinciplesApproach-Phys.Rev.Lett.-2003,Nilsson_Aryasetiawan-MultitierSelfconsistent-Phys.Rev.Materials-2017}; by accounting for exchange and correlation effects within the GW approximation for itinerant electrons and extended DMFT\cite{Si_Smith-KosterlitzThoulessTransition-Phys.Rev.Lett.-1996,Sengupta_Georges-NonFermiliquidBehavior-Phys.Rev.B-1995,HenrikKajueter_HenrikKajueter-InterpolatingPerturbation--1996} for correlated electrons, this approach merges these two theories.
 When GW methodology is merged with extended DMFT, this approach is advantageous as it is free of adjustable parameters; once a projector is chosen to describe the correlated orbitals, the method proceeds without any further input from the user and defines the quantum impurity problem for the correlated orbitals self-consistently.
-Related approaches with the same aim are the \textit{ab initio} density matrix embedded theory \cite{Cui_Chan-EfficientImplementation-J.Chem.TheoryComput.-2020} and full Cell DMFT.
-The latter is formulated in terms of the Green's function ($G$) and the bare Coulomb interaction ($V$) \cite{Zhu_Chan-InitioFull-Phys.Rev.X-2021}.
-The Self-Energy Embedding Theory \cite{Lan_Zgid-TestingSelfenergy-Phys.Rev.B-2017} is another example, patterned after the periodized cluster dynamical mean-field theory (PCDMFT)\cite{Biroli_Kotliar-ClusterDynamical-Phys.Rev.B-2004}.
+Similar approaches with the same goal include \textit{ab initio} Density Matrix Embedding Theory (DMET) \cite{Cui_Chan-EfficientImplementation-J.Chem.TheoryComput.-2020}, full-cell DMFT \cite{Zhu_Chan-InitioFull-Phys.Rev.X-2021}, and Self-Energy Embedding Theory (SEET) \cite{Lan_Zgid-TestingSelfenergy-Phys.Rev.B-2017}.
+Originally, full-cell DMFT and SEET were formulated using the Green’s function ($G$) and the bare Coulomb interaction ($V$), but they have recently been extended to incorporate the screened Coulomb interaction ($W$).